velanoble/velanoble/README.md

-- Vela.
-- Artist, writer and hobbyist game dev.
+- I'm Vela, an artist, writer and hobbyist game dev.
 - I love Ren'Py and Gamemaker Studio2!
 - Probably not doing this right, this is just where I backup all my projects lol.
 - [This is where I post my games.](https://velanoble.itch.io/)